raaz-crypto/libverse/README.md

    are multiple features that are required, it should be separated by `_` (underscores).

-2. The above function will reside in the file `libverse-VERSION/p/a/f.ext`, where `ext` is either `c` if it is a portable C code or is 's' if it is in assembly language.
-The corresponding `Coq` source will be at `p/a/f.v`.
+2. The above function will reside in the file `./p/a/f.ext`, where `ext` is either `c` if it is a portable C code or is 's' if it is in assembly language.
+The corresponding `Coq` source will be at `src/Verse/CryptoLib/p/a/f.v` in the [verse] repository.

-3. The generated source (C or assembly) will be at `libverse-VERSION/p/a/f.ext`
+3. The generated source (C or assembly) will be at `p/a/f.ext`

 [raaz]: <https://github.com/raaz-crypto/raaz> "The Raaz cryptographic library"
-[verse]: <https://github.com/raaz-crypto/verse> "The Verse eDSL for cryptographic primitives"
+[verse]: <https://github.com/raaz-crypto/verse-coq> "The Verse eDSL for cryptographic primitives"